HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

 R has a limit in the number of connections it can have open at any time.
 As of R 4.2.2, [the limit is 125 open connections].
 Because of this, we can use at most 125 parallel PSOCK, SOCK, or MPI workers.
-Some connections may be already used for other reasons, so in practice this limit is a bit lower.
-To find the number of free connections at any time, we can use [`parallelly::freeConnections()`].
+In practice, this limit is lower, because some connections may already be in use elsewhere.
+To find the current number of free connections, we can use [`parallelly::freeConnections()`].
 If we try to launch a cluster with too many workers, there will not be enough connections available for the communication, the setup of the cluster will fail.
-For example, a user running on a 192-core machine, will see errors such as:
+For example, a user running on a 192-core machine will get errors such
+as:

 ```r
 > cl <- parallel::makeCluster(detectCores())